rahil627/experimental-game-anarchy/README.md

 probable traits: *silly*, *playful*, *ridiculous yet serious*, cute, rad, inclusive, leader-less (anarchy), punk (DIY), uses ascii art, enjoys s t r a n g e things, vapor-ware, vapor-wave, mods, Earthbound, Mr. Saturn, Super Mario RPG, child-like, caring, loving.

-come 'n hang at [the discord!](https://discord.gg/BsUq9n3)\
+come 'n hang at [the discord!](https://discord.gg/BsUq9n3)
-or if that's empty, you can read 'n even contribute to [the wiki](https://github.com/Rahil627/experimental-game-anarchy/wiki)\
+or if that's empty, you can read 'n even contribute to [the wiki](https://github.com/Rahil627/experimental-game-anarchy/wiki)
-or if that sucks, maybe you can halp make [the site](https://willowolf.com/ega)??, together(!), [here](https://github.com/Rahil627/willowolf/)!
-The site's contents are in the ega folder.
+or if that sucks, maybe you can halp make this site!!, together(!), [here, at the willowolf repo](https://github.com/Rahil627/willowolf/)! the site's contents are in the ega folder

 #### notes
 wouldn't it be nice... to have a simple experimental game database...?